ritika-thakur/100-Days-Of-Python/Day-22/README.md

 # Pong Game

 In today's project I have made a pong game using turtle library.
-Object oriented programming has been heavily.
+Object oriented programming has been heavily used.
 Go ahead and try playing the game yourself with your friends.

 The output of the code should be something like the gif below.